Hugh-Choi/my-portfolio/README.md

 # Hugh Choi's serverless portfolio

 This is my professional portfolio.
-It uses AWS and ReactJS
+It uses AWS and basic HTML and CCS

 ## Technologies used